Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

-Anyone who has owned a dog at some point in their life knows that most of the fun that comes from having a dog as a companion is the stuff you get to do together.
+Anyone who has owned a companion dog at some point in their life knows that most of the fun that comes from having a German Shepherd are the activities you get to do together.
 Heck, even a lot of people who don’t have dogs themselves know that play will keep you and your dog happy.

-Unfortunately, a lot of people, for whatever reason, find that most of the time that they get to spend with their dog is just the time that they spend together walking or even less.
-Not that walking your dog isn’t quality time that the two of you get to spend together, it’s just that there are tons of other ways that you and your dog can have a good time together.
+Unfortunately, a lot of people, for whatever reason, find that most of the time they get to be with their dog is spent just walking or even less.
+Not that walking your dog isn’t quality time for the two of you, it’s just that there are tons of other ways that you and your dog can have a good time together.

 Through playing, you get to share the wonderful experience of companionship with each other.
 On top of that, your dog is going to want to be able to do more than walk around the block now and then.